CaseyBrwn/Luhu/README.md

 #### Users Auth
    * Users can create and sign in with a unique username and password
-   * Password is protected via a hashing algorythm
+   * Password is protected via a Bcrypt hashing    algorythm
    * Use of the main site is protected via a user auth patern

 #### Main Page